tomnitschke/gristruc/README.md

 ## Great!
 So how do I use this?
 In your Grist document, create a new table.
 Give it a name like "Lib" or "Code" or something that both makes sense and is fast to type!
 It might be a good idea to name it in ALL-CAPS to make it stick out against regular tables in your project.

 In this table, create just one record and make sure all columns are formula columns.
 This is where you paste the code from this repo.
 The trick is to have a formula column spit out something that can be _called_ rather than an actual value.
-This allows the column to be referenced by Grist's usual means and "called" as if it were a normal Python function.
+This allows the column to be referenced by Grist's usual means, and called as if it were a normal Python function.
 To illustrate, here's an example formula column, let's call it "QuestionBot", as part of a table named "CODE":
 ```
 def solve_meaning_of_life(question):
    return f"You asked '{question}' - to which the answer is, as always it must be, 42."